 Read More

-His work has been exhibited internationally across Mexico, the United States, and Europe.
-Hernández García lives and works between the United States, the Netherlands and Mexico.
+His work has been exhibited internationally in Mexico, the United States, and Europe.
+Hernández García lives and works between the United States, Mexico, and the Netherlands.